 First DUI Penalties Explained

 If this is your first DUI arrest ever, do not think that it is no big deal or that the judge will be lenient on you because this is your “first one”.
-You have to be ready for the worst punishment – but be prepared to fight for the best outcome.
+You have to be ready for the worst punishment – but be prepared to fight for the best outcome including a DUI reduced to reckless driving or a complete case dismissal. .
 Retain an experienced DUI attorney and get to work on your first time DUI defense now!
+The more time both you and your DUI lawyer have to work on your case, the better.
+Plus, some states will suspend your driver’s license within 30 days of your arrest, and this will happen even if you haven’t been to your first court appearance yet.

 Some states specifically provide a statutory method under their state laws to request a judge to clear your record of a first DWI offense.
 However, this can only be done after a specified period of time, and is available only if you commit no other criminal offenses.
 In other states, your record of a first offense DUI-DWI conviction can never be expunged.